Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printers and 3D printing.

 No doubt: 3D printing is about to become a leading industry in the future.
 What is the state of the industry today – and what can we expect in the future?

 3D printing is being used in the aerospace, automobile, medical, architecture, consumer goods/electronics, defense, and education industry.

-Since there are many situations in which 3D printing is cost efficient, 3D printing has found its place in many industries.
+Since there are many situations in which 3D printing is cost efficient, it has found its place in many industries.
 Think of the time saved by 3D printing an architectural model as opposed to constructing or milling one.

 And here is another article on this topic:

 3D printing companies are no different than other companies when it comes to trustworthiness.
 The same precautions should be taken when looking into using a 3D printing company’s services as with any other company.
 To be safe, use Google to do some research on the company and look for customer experiences and reviews.

 These 3D printing companies are beyond doubt: 32 Best Online 3D Printing Services in 2017

 On-demand manufacturing and mass customization will have tremendous effects on our economies.
 Here is a detailed article on this subject: How 3D Printing Will Change The World.